 This course provides students with an excellent grounding to progress onto A-level Food Technology, which we offer at Temple Moor in the Sixth form, or BTEC level 3 equivalents offered at colleges, in: Food Science & Nutrition, Professional Cooking and Hospitality & Tourism Management.
-There are also apprenticeships within this sector which students might pursue.
+There are also apprenticeships within this sector.